 This list was made based more on how each unit projects in pass protection than run blocking.
-For those with our in-season package, there will also be updates weekly throughout the season with a midseason update reworking the entire list with new summaries for each team.
+There will also be updates weekly throughout the season with a midseason update reworking the entire list with new summaries for each team.

 1. Eagles (Jeff Stoutland)

 LT Jordan Mailata

 LG Landon Dickerson

 Notes: The Eagles were my top-ranked unit heading into the 2022 season and remained in the top tier throughout the year.
 They are set to return four of their five starters (including their four best) and are replacing Isaac Seumalo with rookie fourth-rounder Tyler Steen from Alabama.
 Steen was a left tackle in college with the play strength and physicality suited to make a successful transition inside as a pro where he will be flanked by two Hall of Fame-caliber players in Lane Johnson and Jason Kelce.